cmontecoding/Rareskills-Advanced-Solidity-Bootcamp/Week17-18:Proxies/Questions.md

 - [ ]  When a contract calls another call via call, delegatecall, or staticcall, how is information passed between them?
 Where is this data stored?
 The data is stored in memory.
 - [ ]  If a proxy calls an implementation, and the implementation self-destructs in the function that gets called, what happens?
 Seems like nothing.
 Maybe its because of my solidity version (0.8.13)
 - [ ]  If a proxy calls an empty address or an implementation that was previously self-destructed, what happens?
 Nothing?
 - [ ]  If a user calls a proxy makes a delegatecall to A, and A makes a regular call to B, from A's perspective, who is msg.sender? from B's perspective, who is msg.sender?
 From the proxy's perspective, who is msg.sender?
+Both the proxy and A have msg.sender as the user.
+B has msg.sender as A.
 - [ ]  If a proxy makes a delegatecall to A, and A does address(this).balance, whose balance is returned, the proxy's or A?
+Returns the balance of the proxy.
 - [ ]  If a proxy makes a delegatecall to A, and A calls codesize, is codesize the size of the proxy or A?
+The codesize of the proxy.
 - [ ]  If a delegatecall is made to a function that reverts, what does the delegatecall do?
+The delegatecall reverts as well.
 - [ ]  Under what conditions does the Openzeppelin Proxy.sol overwrite the free memory pointer?
 Why is it safe to do this?
+It overwrites the solidity scratch pad at memory position 0.
+It overwrites it in assembly and its safe to do this because the code doesnt return to solidity.
 - [ ]  If a delegatecall is made to a function that reads from an immutable variable, what will the value be?
+The value of the immutable variable on the implementation.
 - [ ]  If a delegatecall is made to a contract that makes a delegatecall to another contract, who is msg.sender in the proxy, the first contract, and the second contract?
+Not 100% sure but I think tx.origin is the msg.sender is all three.